Planning on visiting Scotland?

 What’s the Difference Between an English Breakfast and a Scottish Breakfast?

 A Scottish breakfast is likely to include a potato scone and haggis as breakfast items.
-It may also include a square or ‘lorne’ sausage instead of a normal links sausage.
+It may also include a square or ‘Lorne’ sausage instead of a normal links sausage.

 Similar But Different Items in a Scottish Breakfast